ikding/python_code_quality_for_ds/slideshow.md

 ---
 ### What is ~~cod equality~~ code quality?

-<p style="text-align:left;">"All code base with good code quality looks alike.
-Code base with bad code quality can be bad for a variety of reasons." - Aristotle, probably </p>
+<p style="text-align:left;">"All code bases with good code quality look alike.
+On the other hand, code bases with bad code quality can be bad for a variety of reasons." - Aristotle, probably </p>

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ae/Aristotle_Altemps_Inv8575.jpg/1024px-Aristotle_Altemps_Inv8575.jpg" height="400px"></img>